Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 If you are traveling to France and looking for Impressionist museums in Paris, these 5 will show you the famous impressionist works, the history of impressionism and many less well-known impressionist artists and their work.

 Impressionist art is one of the things Paris is famous for and these are the best museums to see Impressionist paintings here.
-In Paris you can find Monet’s famous wall-size water lilies at l’Orangerie or the vast collection of many impriessionist artists at Musee d’Orsay.
+In Paris you can find Monet’s famous wall-size water lilies at l’Orangerie or the vast collection at Musée d’Orsay.

-A s a lover of Impressionist art (and frequent visitor to Musée d’Orsay) with 30 years of experience traveling in France and Europe, I’m happy to share my top picks of Impressionism museums with you.
+As a lover of Impressionist art (and frequent visitor to Musée d’Orsay) with 30 years of experience traveling in France and Europe, I’m happy to share my top choices for seeing impressionist art with you.

 Museums with Impressionist Paintings in Paris